alchemy-adv-fullstack/adv-fullstack-reducer-shopping-deliverable/README.md

 | Deployed on netlify with CI passing                       | 2      |

-[^1]: Unit testing will include a unit test of reducers for adding to shopping list, deleting from shopping list, editing a shopping list item, and retrieving a shopping list of items
+[^1]: Unit testing will include a unit test of reducers for adding to shopping
+      list, deleting from shopping list, editing a shopping list item, and retrieving a shopping list of items.